drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/PaciolioGotItWrong.md

 ```
 Now, by convention, accountants flip the sign on all of the blue and pink nodes’ balances, which means that the two sums end up being equal.
 And that’s why it’s called a balance sheet.```

+## Going concern

+I think the reason Paciolo went for his interpretation is that he started with an inventory of a going
+concern.
+The first movement is cash to equity and once you have made that choice everything has to
+follow.
+If he had started with an empty balance sheet I think he might have gone in a different
+direction.

 In the end it becomes a matter of presentation and computers are adept at reformatting and